g-dolphin/ECP/README.md

 # Emissions-weighted Carbon Price

+The present dataset constitutes an extension of a dataset initially developed while pursuing my PhD within the Energy Policy Research Group at the University of Cambridge.
+Its existence owes much to its support as well as that of the Cambridge Judge Business School and the UK Economic and Social Research Council.
+Its most recent update was supported by Resources for the Future.

 ## Jurisdiction average

 The Emissions-weighted Carbon Price (ECP) is an economy-wide average price on CO2 emissions.
 It is calculated from sector-fuel level data, which is aggregated back to the economy level using the share of each sector-fuel CO2 emissions in total GHG emissions as weights.
 The full methodology is described in the Resources for the Future Working Paper 22-6 [Emissions-weighted carbon price: Sources and Methods](https://www.rff.org/publications/working-papers/emissions-weighted-carbon-price-sources-and-methods/).